simonmichael/hledger_site/src/install.md

 So if no system encoding is configured, or if the data uses a different encoding, hledger will give an error when reading it.

+TLDR: run `hledger setup` to check this, and ensure your data files use the encoding it recommends.

+Here's more detail:

 How likely is this to affect you ?
 It depends on your platform and the data you are working with: